pcelaya/RacingCar/README.md

 **3. Third Checkpoint** (after the edge)
 ![Captura de pantalla 2024-01-14 212853](https://github.com/pcelaya/RacingCar/assets/125651873/cdd26938-a687-4efc-b392-3be5e230cfdc)
- Another hard corner to turn, next some walls to make a zig-zag and in the end some enemies that you have to avoid because it kills you.
+ Another hard corner to turn, next some walls to make a zig-zag and in the end some enemies (the orange sticks) that you have to avoid because it kills you.